johnwards/ViewBundle/README.md

 However it should provide all required extension points to do anything view related without having to touch the controller logic.

+The view layer uses the Symfony Serializer component, which enables registering encoders to support different formats as well as normalizers to transform objects to arrays.

 Status Quo
 ----------